charlesumesi/MachineLearningExemplars/README.md

 # MachineLearningExemplars
-A group of programs based on different models that enable machine learning in your computer
+A portfolio of machine learning models

 **Models include:**